cppservergit/apiserver2/readme.md

 pwd && g++ --version
 ```

-You will output like this:
+You should see output like this:
 ```
 /home/ubuntu/apiserver2
 g++ (Ubuntu 14.2.0-4ubuntu2~24.04) 14.2.0